codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation-options.md

 * **Hosted** environments (Beta), with Argo CD installed in the Codefresh cluster.
   The runtime is installed and provisioned in a Codefresh cluster, and managed by Codefresh.
   Hosted enviroments are full-cloud environments, where all updates and improvements are managed by Codefresh, with zero-maintenance overhead for you as the customer.
 Currently, you can add one hosted runtime per account.
+  For the architecture illustration, see [Hosted runtime architecture]({{site.baseurl}}/docs/getting-started/architecture/#hosted-runtime-architecture).

 {% include